sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 });
 ```

-Here, we’re using [getByRole()](https://playwright.dev/docs/locators#locate-by-role) locator, as in previous examples, to find all elements we need.
+Here, we’re using the [getByRole()](https://playwright.dev/docs/locators#locate-by-role) locator, as in previous examples, to find all elements we need.

 ## Debugging

 Playwright docs have a thorough [debugging guide](https://playwright.dev/docs/running-tests).

 However, it’s usually enough to check the locator or inspect the DOM for a particular step of the test after running the tests.

-Click any operation in the log first, and then:
+Click any operation in the log first, and then do one of the following:

-To debug a locator the DOM, click the [Pick locator](https://playwright.dev/docs/test-ui-mode#pick-locator) button, and hover over an element we want to target.
+**To debug a locator the DOM**, click the [Pick locator](https://playwright.dev/docs/test-ui-mode#pick-locator) button, and hover over an element we want to target.
 We can use the _Locator_ tab below to edit it and see if it still matches the element we need.

 ![Using browser developer tools in Playwright](/images/playwright-debug-locator.webp)

-To inspect the DOM, click the [Open snapshot in a new tab](https://playwright.dev/docs/test-ui-mode#pop-out-and-inspect-the-dom) button, and use the browser developer tools the way we’d normally do.
+**To inspect the DOM**, click the [Open snapshot in a new tab](https://playwright.dev/docs/test-ui-mode#pop-out-and-inspect-the-dom) button and use the browser developer tools the way we’d normally do.

 ![Using browser developer tools in Playwright](/images/playwright-inspect.png)